 In the past six months, 15 contour bunds were created with the plantation of 1421 saplings (321 trees, 750 shrubs and 350 herbs).
 A local volunteer group was formed in which 33 participated in seven volunteering events.
 A nature awareness programmes were also initiated wherein two events were conducted with 22 participants attending the event.
 200 SVT tree guards were installed at the site.
 Meetings with the local community members as well as neighbouring villages were conducted.
 A caretaker was appointed and all grass was cleared to avoid fire hazard during dry months.
 Soil and water samples were analysed.
 Summer and monsoon biodiversity surveys were also conducted to assess the overall biodiversity.
 The review report comprised of approx.13% mortality of recorded plants (180 saplings with 1241 surviving).
 25 species of birds, 8 species of herpetofauna, 23 species of insects and 50 species of plants were also recorded.

-During the past five months, a seasonal biodiversity survey was conducted and raised a community forest nursery with the help of the locals.
+During the past six months, a seasonal biodiversity survey was conducted and raised a community forest nursery with the help of the locals.
 Monthly stakeholder engagement activities were also initiated and carried out sapling maintenance and plantation review.
 71 local volunteers participated in 7 volunteering events.
 In 2 nature awareness programmes initiated by the team, 12 participants attended.
 200 SVT tree guards were uninstalled, due to the forest fire incident.
 A new caretaker was appointed as the earlier caretaker was not taking care of the plantation property.
 The plantation review recorded approx. 20% mortality (278 saplings dead with 1138 surviving out of 1421 planted).
 81 species of plants, 59 species of birds, 4 species of herpetofauna, and 8 species of insects were recorded at the site.
 A forest nursery was created and raised more than 1000 saplings of various wild species with help of local volunteers.

 In April 2021 we have entered the second phase of the project.
 During the quarter, we conducted the seasonal biodiversity survey for summer 2021, did plantation, raised saplings in the community forest nursery with the help of the locals, conducted monthly stakeholder engagement activities and carried out sapling maintenance and plantation review.
 We planted a total 6969 saplings of 40 species including 1727 trees, 4157 herbs and 1085 shrubs at the Hill.
 We observed species of Plants (62), insects (16), amphibians (2), birds (24), reptiles (3), and mammals (1) during our surveys.
 We engaged 105 local volunteers and community members who participated in 6 volunteering events.
 New caretakers were appointed as the earlier caretakers were not performing properly.
 The review of plants recorded approx. 27% mortality (389 saplings dead with 1032 surviving out of the 1421 planted in first phase).
 More than 1000 plant saplings of various wild species were raised in the forest nursery with help of local volunteers.
 The raised saplings have been planted along the hills.
 We also created pathway for three nature trails.
-A professional video is getting developed for which I undertook drone shooting as well.
+A professional video is getting developed for which we undertook drone shooting as well.